 Sergei Mylnikov became the first goaltender born in the Soviet Union to win an NHL game on March 17, 1990, when he and the Nordiques defeated the Philadelphia Flyers 6-3.
 This was the eighth career start as he went 0-5-2 before finding the win column.

 Martin Brodeur set the gold standard for all netminders on March 17, 2009, when he led the New Jersey Devils to a 3-2 win over the Blackhawks.
-The victory was the 552nd of the career, moving him past Patrick Roy as the all-time winningest goaltender in NHL history.
+The victory was the 552nd of his career, moving him past Patrick Roy as the all-time winningest goaltender in NHL history.

 On March 17, 2015, Andrew Hammond led the Ottawa Senators to a 2-1 overtime win against the Carolina Hurricanes.
 This improved his record to 11-0-1 since making his debut a month earlier.
 He also became just the second goaltender in league history to allow two or fewer goals in each of his first 12 starts.
 Frank Brimsek was the first to do so with the Bruins during the 1938-39 season.